-This course is intended for graduates interested in teaching Mathematics at secondary school level but need to develop their subject knowledge in order to do so.
-It is funded by the Teaching Agency and, therefore, free to participants.
+These courses are intended for graduates interested in teaching Mathematics at secondary school level but need to develop their subject knowledge in order to do so.
+It is funded by the National College for Teaching and Leadership and, therefore, free to participants.

 - An A/AS level in Mathematics**

 - A degree in any subject - although preferably one with a mathematical element, eg. Economics, Psychology, etc

 ** Those without an A/AS level (or equivalent level grade) qualification in Mathematics will be considered for the long course